hussamaa/dsverifier/matlab-validation/readme.md

 You can use this files to check and verify the outputs validation if you want.

 4) Validation Results:
-* after run **dsv_validation** command on MATLAB workspace, you can see a feedback provided by MATLAB like:
+* after run **dsv_validation** command on MATLAB workspace, you'll can see a feedback provided by MATLAB like:

 ###### Teste-1 Status: Wrong
 ###### Teste-2 Status: Correct